Human Learning and Development B.I.S.

 What you’ll learn

-The program in Human Learning and Development provides students an opportunity to acquire a career-oriented range of skills and knowledge of this important field by choosing from the coursework in behavior and learning disabilities, child growth and development, counseling, deaf studies, educational psychology, learning technology, and physical activity and health offered at Georgia State in a range of departments in the College of Education.
+The program in Human Learning and Development provides students an opportunity to acquire a career-oriented range of skills and knowledge of this important field by choosing from coursework in behavior and learning disabilities, child growth and development, counseling, deaf studies, educational psychology, family and community literacy, learning technology, physical activity, health and wellness and/or sport coaching and human performance.